gabrielbdornas/braicode/pages/contrib.md

 # Contribute

-Welcome!
-I'm happy you'd like to contribute!
+I'm glad you'd like to contribute!
 This is an open project, and I value contributions from everyone.

 GitHub is our code and issues hosting platform.
 To report a bug or propose a new feature, please open an [issue](https://github.com/gabrielbdornas/braicode/issues).
 For pull requests, I would ask you initially create an issue and then create a pull requests linked to this issue.